The differences between an air fryer and a convection oven are few but important to know about!

 You may notice that your convection or toaster oven has an “air fry” feature.
 I’m personally not a huge fan of using a convection oven as an air fryer.

-That said, if your other ovens have an air fryer mode, you can use it.
+That said, if your wall oven has an air fryer mode, you can use it.
 To do so, you’ll need to stock up on some extra supplies that you don’t need if you opt for an all-out air fryer.

 You need to make sure you have a perforated crisper tray or pan.
 You’ll also have to add more oil to the food before you cook it, unlike an air fryer.